edsu/inkdroid.org/_posts/2020-11-24-static-dynamic.md

 *too* static, which can have significant consequences for an active project that uses the web as a canvas.

-One way of adjusting for this is to make the static site more dynamic.
-(It's ok if you lol here :) This [tacking back](https://en.wikipedia.org/wiki/Tacking_(sailing)) can be achieved in a multitude of ways, but they mostly boil down to:
+One way of adjusting for this is to make the static site more dynamic. *It's ok if you lol here.* This [tacking back](https://en.wikipedia.org/wiki/Tacking_(sailing)) can be achieved in a multitude of ways, but they mostly boil down to: